Murders of Harold and Joey Pugh: Others

 By August 1998, the remaining three offenders of the case – Mark David Moore, Keno Graham and Donald Risley – were tried in separate courts for their respective roles in the Cane Creek homicides.

 Graham was found guilty of two counts of felony murder and handed two life sentences with the possibility of parole.
 Moore was similarly sentenced to life in prison (also with the chance of parole) after he pleaded guilty to one count of felony murder.
 As for Risley, he reached a plea deal with the prosecution and allowed to plead guilty to first-degree robbery, and to testify against his accomplices in court.
 As a result of his plea of guilt, Risley was sentenced to 15 years' imprisonment.

 Appeal process

 Maxwell's appeals

 On August 22, 1998, Colbert County Circuit Court Judge Inge Prytz Johnson turned down the appeal of Michael Maxwell for a new trial.

 On May 26, 2000, the Alabama Court of Criminal Appeals dismissed Maxwell's appeal against his conviction and sentence.

 In January 2006, Maxwell petitioned for a re-sentencing hearing, as he wanted to introduce new mitigating evidence, including allegations of past sexual abuse by his uncle in his childhood.
 According to Marilyn McWilliams, Joey Pugh's mother who followed the case, she remembered that Maxwell had originally vowed to not appeal his death sentence, as he was ready to face the consequences of his actions, before he changed his mind and filed for re-sentencing.

 On February 26, 2008, Maxwell's appeal to reverse his conviction was denied by the Alabama Court of Criminal Appeals.

+Afterwards, Maxwell filed a federal appeal to the U.S. District Court for the Northern District of Alabama on July 29, 2010.
+However, there was no ruling made to the appeal after it was briefed in March 2011, 2014 and 2024 respectively.

+In March 2026, Alabama Attorney General Steve Marshall petitioned to the 11th Circuit Court of Appeals to direct the lower federal courts to resolve the federal appeals of Maxwell and three other inmates (including cop-killer Kerry Spencer) on Alabama's death row, and to lift the long delays to their appeals.